syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 <tr><td>FREQ</td>
 <td>Maintains the Repeat type value of the appointment.
 (Example: Daily, Weekly, Monthly, Yearly, Every week day) Example:FREQ=DAILY;INTERVAL=1</td></tr>
 <tr><td>INTERVAL</td>
 <td>Maintains the interval value of the appointments.
-For example, when you create the daily appointment at an interval of 2, the appointments are rendered on the days Monday, Wednesday and Friday. (creates the appointment on all days by leaving the interval of one day gap) Example:FREQ=DAILY;INTERVAL=1</td></tr>
+For example, when you create the daily appointment at an interval of 2, the appointments are rendered on the days Monday, Wednesday, and Friday. (creates the appointment on all days by leaving the interval of one day gap) Example:FREQ=DAILY;INTERVAL=1</td></tr>
 <tr><td>COUNT</td>
 <td>It holds the appointment’s count value.
 For example, when the recurrence appointment count value is 10, it means 10 appointments are created in the recurrence series.
 Example:FREQ=DAILY;INTERVAL=1;COUNT=10</td></tr>
 <tr><td>UNTIL</td>